MeteoraAg/dynamic-amm-examples/README.md

 Then install the dependencies by running the command `bun install`

 ## Configuration
-There are a various of config file that can be found at `config` directory that we need to carefully take a look first.
+There are various config file that can be found at `config` directory that we need to carefully take a look first.
 It contains all the configurations required to run the scripts.
 Also we need to provide the keypair for the payer wallet in `keypair.json` file.

 ### General configuration